tejas-pradeep/BoxShogi/README.md

 ![](media/code_with_repl.gif)

 #### Access Repl in the future
-To access your code in Repl after setting up, you can **login** to Repl and click on **My repls**, and click on your project as shown below
+To access your code in Repl after setting up, you can **login** to Repl, click on **My repls**, and click on your project as shown below

 ![](media/access_repl.png)